marysue/git-hello-world/README.md

-# hellow-world
+# hello-world

-Github's tutorial repository
+Good afternoon!
+I've made a mistake to my repository name.
+I'm wondering how I'm going to fix that!

+--Mary